-Texas State shall deduct the administrative and patent management costs royalty distribution.
+Texas State shall deduct the administrative and patent management costs prior to royalty distribution.
 Such costs include those associated with the patenting, licensing, and protection of patent rights.

 In most instances, Texas State will distribute the net royalties or other net income received under a formula of 50 percent to the creator and 50 percent to Texas State.
 Any distribution that grants the creator more than 50 percent shall require approval of the president and TSUS Board of Regents (as specified in Section 12.
 (14) 3 of the TSUS Rules and Regulations).